rampatra/jbot/README.md

 ## JBot for Facebook

-**Similar to Slack, Facebook is simple too but has few extra steps:**
+**Similar to Slack, Facebook is simple too but has a few extra steps:**

 1. Clone this project `$ git clone git@github.com:rampatra/jbot.git`.
 2. Create a [facebook app](https://developers.facebook.com/docs/apps/register#create-app) and a